Our visiting hours and whom to contact about a visit.

 Our comprehensive emergency services provide rapid evaluation and treatment of psychiatric disturbances, as well as planning for follow-up care.
 The four emergency service components of our program include: psychiatric emergency rooms, extended observation beds, mobile crisis outreach, and the crisis residence program.

 Our Emergency DepartmentDr.
-Dan Wiener, Chairman of Emergency Medicine at St. Luke’s and Roosevelt Hospitals, talks about the St. Luke’s Emergency Department
+Dan Wiener, Chairman of Emergency Medicine at Mount Sinai St. Luke’s, talks about the St. Luke’s Emergency Department

 Rapid Triage and Care Patients who come to the St. Luke’s Emergency Department are seen immediately by a nurse who evaluates their medical condition.
 Once evaluated, you’ll be immediately brought into a treatment room, and promptly treated by our expert and caring clinical team.
 We can even register you at your bedside, so you don’t lose time doing paperwork.